celebrity

 A 2015 police investigation did not lead to any charges.

-More than 20 women have now spoken to the BBC as part of a special investigation, coming forward with allegations of sexual assault and physical violence at properties in London and Paris.
+Then, in 2024, more than 20 women spoke to the BBC as part of a special investigation, coming forward with allegations of sexual assault and physical violence at properties in London and Paris.

-The allegations are being brought to light in the documentary and podcast Al-Fayed: Predator at Harrods.
+The allegations were brought to light in the documentary and podcast Al-Fayed: Predator at Harrods.

 Watch part of the BBC investigation.
 Post continues below.